kyverno/website/content/en/docs/Writing policies/verify-images/_index.md

 For additional details please reference a section below for the solution used to sign the images and attestations:

 ### VerifyImage TTL cache:
-Applying a verifyImage policy to a resource triggers image verification on every occurrence.
-To enhance and streamline this verification process, Kyverno employs a cached approach for verified images, utilizing a TTL concept.
-This is grounded in the principle that once an image is confirmed as valid, its verification status can persist for a set duration.
-The cache is initially set to accommodate up to 1000 entries, with a default TTL of 60 minutes.
-Nevertheless, users retain the flexibility to adjust these parameters in alignment with their particular needs.
+Implementing the verifyImage policy on a resource currently triggers image verification each time the resource appears.
+However, to optimize and streamline this verification procedure, Kyverno introduces an innovative cached strategy for validated images, leveraging a concept known as "Time-to-Live" (TTL).
+This strategy is based on the notion that once an image's validity is confirmed, its verification status can endure for a specified period.

-User can set the following flags values in kyverno deployment : <br>
+Initially, the cache is configured to hold up to 1000 records, with a default TTL of 60 minutes.
+This approach offers an advantageous framework.
+Nonetheless, users have the flexibility to fine-tune these settings according to their specific requirements.

+Within Kyverno's deployment, users have the ability to define certain flags:

-`imageVerifyCacheEnabled` : Whether to use a TTL cache for storing verified images by default cache is set to true. <br>
+`imageVerifyCacheEnabled`: Determines whether to adopt a TTL cache for storing verified images.
+By default, this is set to true.
-`imageVerifyCacheMaxSize` : Max size limit for the TTL cache, 0 means default 1000 size limit. <br>
+`imageVerifyCacheMaxSize`: Establishes a maximum capacity for the TTL cache.
+Defaults is `1000`.
-`imageVerifyCacheTTLDuration` : Max TTL value for a cache, 0 means default 1 hour TTL. ( Here the ttl values should be entered in minutes.) <br>
+`imageVerifyCacheTTLDuration`: Specifies the TTL period in the cache.
+A value of 0 corresponds to the default TTL of 1 hour.
+(Note: The TTL duration should be provided in minutes.)

+The utilization of the verifyImage cache offers substantial benefits.
+It notably reduces the frequency of verifyImage operations, resulting in significant time savings.

 #### Cosign/Notary signature and attestation verification using TTL cache: